Instructors can request access to the Casebook Instructor's Guide on AccessPharmacy. Email User Services (email@example.com) for more information.

 On speaking with the patient and her husband of 2.5 years, most of her events involve “blackouts” and losing track of time.
 Occasionally, she has “grand mal” seizures.
 She is more likely to have a seizure if she gets overly tired or stressed.
 She has no history of severe head injury with loss of consciousness, or other significant risk factors for seizures.
 She states that at some time in her past, she “felt really bad, almost drunk” on higher doses of phenytoin.
 She states that she is very adherent, although she has run out of medication more than once.
 Because she is having seizures, she does not drive and therefore must rely on others for transportation.
 This lack of independence is a major concern for Peggy.

 Data gathered from reviewing her seizure calendar over the past 2 months (Fig. 65-1) suggest that she is experiencing approximately eight “small” seizures per month (complex partial seizures with no secondary generalization) and one “big” seizure per month (a secondarily generalized tonic–clonic seizure).
 Her interview details and her overall score on her responses to the QOLIE-31 questions show a significant impact of the seizures on her quality of life.
 Her scores on the energy/fatigue, seizure worry, and social function domains are especially low in comparison with a cohort of other patients with epilepsy.
-The score on her NDDI-E was 11, indicating that she had some mood issues, but she was not depressed.
-On asking if there is ...
+The score ...